Nizami Ganjavi

 Nizami Ganjavi (نظامی گنجوی; c.
-1141–1209), Nizami Ganje'i, Nizami, or Nezāmi, whose formal name was Jamal ad-Dīn Abū Muḥammad Ilyās ibn-Yūsuf ibn-Zakkī, was a 12th-century Persian Sunni Muslim poet.
-Nezāmi is considered the greatest romantic epic poet in Persian literature, who brought a colloquial and realistic style to the Persian epic.
-His heritage is widely appreciated and shared by Afghanistan, Republic of Azerbaijan, Iran, the Kurdistan region and Tajikistan.
+1141 – 1209), Nizami Ganje'i, Nizami, or Nezāmi, whose formal name was Jamal ad-Dīn Abū Muḥammad Ilyās ibn-Yūsuf ibn-Zakkī, was a 12th-century poet.
+Nizami is considered the greatest romantic epic poet in Persian literature, who brought a colloquial and realistic style to the Persian epic.
+His heritage is widely appreciated in Afghanistan, Republic of Azerbaijan, Iran, the Kurdistan region and Tajikistan.

 Life

-His personal name was Ilyas and his chosen pen-name was Nezami (also spelled as Nizami and Neẓāmi).
-He was born of an urban background in Ganja (Seljuq empire, now Republic of Azerbaijan) and is believed to have spent his whole life in South Caucasus.
-According to De Blois, Ganja was a city which at that time had predominantly an Iranian population.
+Born into a Persian family, his personal name was Ilyas and his chosen pen-name was Nizami (also spelled Nezami).
+He was born of an urban background in Ganja (Seljuq empire, now Republic of Azerbaijan) and is believed to have spent his whole life in the South Caucasus.
+According to De Blois, Ganja had a predominantly Iranian population at the time.
 The Armenian historian Kirakos Gandzaketsi (c.
-1200 – 1271) mentions that: "This city was densely populated with Iranians and a small number of Christians".

-Because Nezami was not a court poet, he does not appear in the annals of the dynasties.
-Tazkerehs, which are the compilations of literary memoirs that include maxims of the great poets along with biographical information and commentary of styles refer to him briefly.
-Much of this material in these Tazkerehs are based on legends, anecdotes, and hearsays.
-Consequently, few facts are known about Nezami's life, the only source being his own work, which does not provide much information on his personal life.
+1200 – 1271) mentions that "This city [Ganja] was densely populated with Iranians and a small number of Christians".
+Because Nizami was not a court poet, he does not appear in the annals of the dynasties.
+Tazkerehs, which are the compilations of literary memoirs that include maxims of the great poets along with biographical information and commentary of styles, refer to him briefly.
+Much of this material in these tazkerehs are based on legends, anecdotes, and hearsays.
+Consequently, few facts are known about Nizami's life, the only source being his own work, which does not provide much information on his personal life.

 Parents

-Nezami was orphaned early and was raised by his maternal uncle Khwaja Umar who took responsibility for him and afforded him an excellent education.
+Nizami was orphaned early and was raised by his maternal uncle Khwaja Umar, who took responsibility for him and afforded him an excellent education.
 His mother, named Ra'isa, was of Kurdish origin.
-His father, whose name was Yusuf is mentioned once by Nezami in his poetry.
-In the same verse, Nezami mentions his grandfather's name as Zakki.
+His father, whose name was Yusuf is mentioned once by Nizami in his poetry.
+In the same verse, Nizami mentions his grandfather's name as Zakki.
 In part of the same verse, some have taken the word Mu'ayyad as a title for Zakki while others have interpreted it as the name of his great-grandfather.
 Some sources have stated that his father might be possibly from Qom.
-Nezami is variously mentioned as a Persian and/or Iranian.
+Nizami is variously mentioned as a Persian and/or Iranian.

 Family

-Nezami was married three times.
+Nizami was married three times.
 His first wife was an enslaved Kipchak who was sent to him by Fakhr al-Din Bahramshah, the ruler of Darband, as part of a larger gift.
-According to Iraj Bashiri she became Nezami's "most beloved" wife.
+According to Iraj Bashiri she became Nizami's "most beloved" wife.
 His only son Mohammad was from this wife.
 She died after "Khosrow and Shirin" was completed.
 Mohammad was seven at the time.
-Nezami mentions his son again in Layli and Majnun adding that now this son is 14 years old and "apple of my eyes".
+Nizami mentions his son again in Layli and Majnun adding that now this son is 14 years old and "apple of my eyes".
 In "Haft Peykar" (Seven Beauties), he also mentions and advises his son about taking more responsibility as the father was growing more frail.